 In line with the IOC movement and since 2004 in collaboration with the World Anti-Doping Agency (WADA), FIBA has been actively engaged in the fight against doping in basketball.
 Since 1989, doping controls are regularly and increasingly performed at FIBA events.

-Sometimes, the temptations must be talked about for them to remain only temptations. - Rudy Fernandez (Spain), 2006 FIBA Basketball World Cup Winner and two-time EuroBasket Champion
+Sometimes, the temptations must be talked about for them to remain only temptations. - Rudy Fernandez (Spain), 2006 and 2019 FIBA Basketball World Cup Winner and two-time EuroBasket Champion

-In 2009, FIBA began implementing its own Out-of-Competition Testing programme.
+In 2009, FIBA began implementing its own Out-of-Competition Testing program.

 As more and more countries are ratifying the UNESCO International Convention against Doping in Sport, FIBA’s cooperation with its own National Federations and the National Anti-Doping Organizations in these matters has been constantly reinforced.

-The Anti-Doping section on FIBA.com is a very helpful tool for communication and cooperation with all stakeholders, giving access to detailed and up-to-date information on FIBA Anti-Doping activities.
+The Anti-Doping section on FIBA.basketball is a very helpful tool for communication and cooperation with all stakeholders, giving access to detailed and up-to-date information on FIBA Anti-Doping activities.

 Filmed during the 2010 FIBA World Championships in Turkey and the Czech Republic, FIBA’s Clean Game video campaign sees 11 international stars from the men and women’s game share their views on a range of issues related to the fight for a cleaner sport.